KazamaDono/AI-LLM-Research/README.md

 Documented vulnerabilities, jailbreaks, and prompt injection techniques discovered across commercial LLM systems.

-This repository contains original research into the safety and alignment boundaries of large language models.
+This repository contains original as well as adopted research into the safety and alignment boundaries of large language models.
 Each finding demonstrates a specific bypass technique that was reproducible at the time of discovery.

 ## Jailbreaks